-NS Records are nameserver records.
-You can add additional NS records to a domain if you plan on using additional name servers that do not belong to DNS Made Easy.
-In order to do this, you must configure an ACL (Access Control List).
+NS Records stands for nameserver records.
+You can add additional NS records to a domain if you plan on using another provider for some of your subdomains.

 These records indicate which name servers are authoritative for the zone/domain.
 NS Records are primarily used if you want to break your domain into subdomains.
 Subdomains indicate you are delegating a portion of a domain name to a different group of name servers, thus creating NS records to point the name of the subdomain to different name servers.